mohd-muddassir99/SQL-Projects/Advanced Data Cleaning Project/Readme.md

 - **3️⃣ Performance Optimization & Query Efficiency**:- Using proper indexing and query optimization techniques enhances data retrieval speed.
 Applying WHERE, GROUP BY, HAVING, and ORDER BY clauses effectively ensures efficient filtering and aggregation.
 - **4️⃣ Data-Driven Insights for Decision-Making**:- Clean and structured data allows businesses to make informed and strategic decisions.
 Identifying trends and anomalies in customer behavior, sales, or financial transactions improves forecasting.
 - **5️⃣ Handling Large Datasets Efficiently**:- Partitioning tables and optimizing joins help maintain query performance on large datasets.
 Avoiding *unnecessary computations (SELECT ) and using specific column selection reduces processing time.

+💡 Explore the projects and feel free to contribute or provide feedback!

 ## View & Download (MySQL) File:

 <p align="center">